×

 5. Intake of green tea

 Green take contains many antioxidants, vitamins, and minerals that make it an option to treat low blood pressure.
-However, the exact mechanism is unknown but thought to inhibit the hormone’s function responsible for keeping your arteries dilated.
+However the exact mechanism is unknown, but it is thought to inhibit the hormone’s function responsible for keeping your arteries dilated.
 Constricting the arteries raises blood pressure.

 6. Cross your legs while sitting.